Students are expected to follow all range rules and obey the three NRA rules of gun safety:

 Most of our courses are held at private ranges in rural areas.
 Students are advised to always bring whatever food and drinks they might want on class day, including sufficient water to stay hydrated during the day.
 We always have water and cups available to students onsite, with sports drinks and sodas available for sale in our fridge.

 Food options near our facilities are extremely limited.
 There are no places close enough that students can leave the facility, eat and return in one hour.
-For our CHL new permit course, we serve lunch onsite, included in the class fee.
 For all classes held at the A-Zone, students should plan on bringing food for lunch and eating on site.
 Allowing students to attempt to eat "off campus" always results in students taking longer than planned, which causes class delays for everyone in class.
 We have limited food supplies available on site for those that forget to bring food.

 Shooting is an outdoor activity.
 Appropriate clothing includes athletic shoes (no slick soled boots, dress shoes, or sandals), a cap or hat (to deflect spent brass), and seasonal items such as raingear, coats, sunscreen, sunglasses, and bug spray.
 It is always better to bring extra items you don't use than to need a raincoat (or bug spray) and not have it.
 Texas weather is unpredictable.